 If train rides aren't your jam, you are welcome to drive your own vehicle to Blue Heron, a town in McCreary County that served as a mining camp up until 1962.
-While there is train fare for the Ghost Train, the tour around the coal mining camp is completely free.
-Due to heavy weather damaging the tracks, there is currently construction to ensure that passengers can be transported to Blue Heron Outdoor Museum on September 14.
+While there is train fare for the Ghost Train, the tour around the former Blue Heron coal camp is completely free.

 The train departs from the Big South Fork Scenic Railway's Stearns, Kentucky, Depot at 7 p.m.
-After arrival, guests get to experience some live music from local artist Sammie Suggitt before hearing chilling stories about the history of the Cumberland Plateau.
+After arrival, guests get to experience some live music before hearing chilling stories about the history of the Cumberland Plateau.
 Walking around the abandoned Blue Heron Mining Community with nothing but the light from a flashlight is sure to conjure up some eerie feelings.
 At the very least, you'll hear some creepy sounds while listening to all of the tour guide's stories.